Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Once you log in, click on Administration > Firmware Upgrade.
+- Once you log in, click on Administration, then Firmware Upgrade.

 - Download the latest firmware update for your router from D-Link’s support page.

-- After downloading the file, unzip it and save it on a location that you can easily access.
+- After downloading the file, unzip it and save it in a location you can easily access.

 - Open your web browser and enter 192.168.1.1 in the address bar.